 Saratoga in the morning is a must for any visitor.
-The gates open at 7 am, and visitors can sit in the Porch restaurant and partake of the $14.95 buffet while watching morning workouts.
+The gates open at 7 am every day except Tuesday, and visitors can sit in the Porch restaurant and partake of the reasonably priced buffet (scroll down for details and pricing) while watching morning workouts.

-Mary Ryan, a former exercise rider, narrates the workouts, offering tidbits of Saratoga history, trivia contests, and help identifying jockeys, trainers, and horses as they go by.
-Trackside parking is $10, but if you get your car out of the parking lot by 10 am, when the track is cleared, the full parking fee is refunded.
+An on-track host narrates the workouts, offering tidbits of Saratoga history, trivia contests, and help identifying jockeys, trainers, and horses as they go by.
+Trackside parking is $12 during the week and $15 on weekends, but if you get your car out of the parking lot by 10 am, when the track is cleared, the full parking fee is refunded.